 KNIME is a leading open source analytic and visualization tool for data scientists.
 Wrangling raw data for KNIME projects is usually done via their intermediate file node, database connectors, or other extensions like Spark.
 To increase functionality and speed while reducing the complexity of data preparation, IRI created a ‘job source’ or ‘data provider’ node to use the CoSort engine.
-Its SortCL program, also built in the IRI Voracity data management platform and running in Eclipse with KNIME, simultaneously wrangles and feeds data in memory into the KNIME workflow.
+Its SortCL program, also built in the IRI Voracity data management platform and running in Eclipse with KNIME, simultaneously wrangles and feeds integrated, cleansed, masked, or synthesized data in memory into the KNIME workflow.
 PC benchmarks show that this approach can drive dramatic KNIME performance gains in high volume.

 KNIME, short for Konstanz Information Miner, is an open source data mining and analytics platform for turning data from multiple sources into charts, images, data models, and outputs, all in a single workflow designed and run from Eclipse.
 KNIME has become a very powerful, and popular ecosystem for predictions, machine learning, and other areas of data science.